JackMurdochMoore/power-law/README.md

 jupyter-notebook tutorial.ipynb
 '''

-In order to reproduce the results fo the manuscript, you should run the notebook 'generating-results.ipynb' (to generate the results) and the notebook 'make-figures.ipynb' (to generate the figures).
+In order to reproduce the results of the manuscript, you should run the notebook 'generate-results.ipynb' with the parameters of the manuscript (to generate the results) and the notebook 'make-figures.ipynb' (to generate the figures).

 # Organization of the repository:

 ## Folders

-- time series: contains the data used in this repository.
+- time series: contains the data used in this repository
 - figures: contains the figures shown in the manuscript
 - results: stores the outputs of the calculations